Flower Symbolism

 Morning Glory Meaning

-Orchid Meaning
+Orchid Flower Meaning

 Orchid meaning varies widely.
 Traditional meanings and the exotic flowers make this a perfect flower for shows and breeders.
-This exotic flower has an ancient history.
+This flower has an ancient history.

 Poinsettia Meaning

-Poppy Flower
+Poppy Flower Meaning

 The poppy is a powerful, magical plant.
 The bright petals of poppies are a stunning contrast in green fields.
 Poppies are associated with both beauty and death.

-Rose Symbolism
+Rose Meaning

 Sunflower Meaning